Aquaveo/TethysDashDocs/docs/source/index.rst

 |

-To learn more about creating and using dashboards, see the :doc:`usage` section.
+To learn more about creating and using dashboards, see the :ref:`dashboard_usage` section.

 .. note::